FedeIII/bayaz/README.md

 ## TO DOs

+- In combats, add spells of mobs in notes
+- Add quick npcs to combats
 - Spell lists: make them one single column when number < X
 - "Ligera" translation: conflict between the armor and the spell
 - Review bigModal prop